kailash-manasarovar/statement/docs/timeline/2025/february.md

 - He's British and male.
 - I feel I have a responsibility towards his safety, and I'm concerned he will not be safe, like myself and many others in Dénia.
 - There's a lot I haven't figured out about Paul and his connection to North London British criminals gangs at this stage, although I am suspicious of him.
-- Nevertheless, I feel obliged to somehow do my best to ensure his safety in Spain.
+- Nevertheless, he's a friend and I feel obliged to somehow do my best to ensure his safety in Spain.

 ### I write a long letter to the British ambassador

 - I decide the best thing to do is to approach the ambassador himself directly.
-- I have been ignored multiple times on email, I lost count how many times I tried to get help via messages to their X account `@ukinspain`, and whenever I called the British embassy in Madrid, I was fobbed off, so I figure my best bet is to go along in person and hand-deliver a letter so they cannot deny they have the information I have been collating with the help of friends about serious crimes against British, Irish, Argentinian, Czech, and other foreign women and children and babies living, holidaying, and studying, often disappearing and/or ending up murdered in Spain, and in case anything bad happens to me and Paul in Dénia at the weekend.
+- I have been ignored multiple times on email, I lost count how many times I tried to get help via messages to their X account `@ukinspain`, and whenever I called the British embassy in Madrid I was fobbed off, so I figure my best bet is to go along in person and hand-deliver a letter so they cannot deny they have the information I have been collating with the help of friends about serious crimes against British, Irish, Argentinian, Czech, and other foreign women and children and babies living, holidaying, and studying, often disappearing and/or ending up murdered in Spain, and in case anything bad happens to me and Paul in Dénia at the weekend.
 - Here is the letter that I write by hand (due to hacking) in my hotel room in San Blas the night before I visit the embassy.

 ![Page 1 front](../../content/documents/letter-to-the-ambassador/the-original-letter/page-1-frontside.jpg)